ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 * To grant access to a user who is not a member of the toolchain's org, follow these steps:

    a.
-From the menu bar, click **Manage > Account > Cloud Foundry Orgs**.
+From the menu bar, click **Manage > Security > Identity and Access**.

    b.
-Click **Invite Team Members**.
+From the row for the user that you want to assign access, select the **Actions** menu, and then click **Assign access**.

    c.
-Select the org that you want to invite the user to and click **Next**.
+Select **Assign access by using Cloud Foundry**.

    d.
-Select the spaces that you want to allow the user to access.
+Select **Assign organization**.

    e.
+Assign the user access:

+     * Choose an organization to add the user to.

+     * Assign an organization role.

+     * Choose a region.

+     * Choose a space.

-Select the role to assign for the selected spaces in the org.
+     * Assign a role for the selected space in the organization.

      **Note:** By default, org managers have full admin privileges for all of the toolchains that are associated with the org.
 To grant full admin privileges to the user, select the **Manager** role.
 The Billing Manager and Auditor roles do not affect toolchain access.
 You can change the roles later on the Team Directory page.
-For more information, see [Managing team members and roles](/docs/admin/users_roles.html){: new_window}.
+For more information, see [Cloud Foundry roles](/docs/iam/cfaccess.html#cfaccess){: new_window}.

-   f.
-Select the option to confirm that you take financial responsibility for all charges that are incurred on the account.

-   g.
-Enter the email address of the user that you want to invite and click **Send**.

-   h.
    After the user is a member of the org, return to the toolchain's Manage page and add the user to the toolchain.

 ## Deleting a toolchain